 Dark, Saturated, And Desaturated Yellow Home Decor

 Dark Yellow: Dark yellow, also known as mustard yellow, is a rich and warm color that adds depth and sophistication to a room.
 It works well in rooms with lots of natural light.
-It can, also be paired with other warm colors like red or orange for a cozy and inviting look.
+It also looks warm and welcoming with other warm tones like red or orange.

 Saturated Yellow: A saturated yellow is a vibrant and intense color that can add energy and excitement to a room.
-It works well in rooms where you want to create a bold and lively atmosphere and can be paired with other bright colors for a fun and playful look.
+It works altogether well in rooms where you want to create a bold and lively atmosphere.
+It can be paired with other bright colors for a fun and playful look.

 Desaturated Yellow: Desaturated yellow, also known as muted or soft yellow, is more subdued and subtle than other yellow tones.
 It can create a calming and soothing atmosphere in a room and works well with other muted colors such as gray or beige.